by Rick McGuire

 But conservationists never gave up on protecting biologically rich lower elevation valleys.
 All the efforts and lawsuits which led to the NW Forest Plan were centered on protecting forests, not high country.
 No one ever believed that protecting scenery was enough.
 Forests are the heart of the North Cascades, and NCCC and its sister organizations remain committed to protecting them to the greatest extent possible.

-The chart on the left depicts the cut levels on the Mount Baker Snoqualmie National Forest from 1970 to 2006.
+The chart above depicts the cut levels on the Mount Baker Snoqualmie National Forest from 1970 to 2006.
 The reduction in those levels is the greatest conservation triumph in the history of the North Cascades.
 The timber beast has not yet had a stake driven through its heart, though, and threats remain.
 Much of the threat nowadays is from “thinning” sales, which purport to accelerate the development of second growth forests into old growth.
 They do nothing of the sort, and set back the process of recovery by decades, destroying second growth forests through roading, blowdown, and unnatural regeneration leading to impenetrable thickets of hemlock saplings.

 Although there are still many threats to the forests of the North Cascades, the wholesale liquidation of old growth has been stopped for now.
 NCCC plans to do all it can to insure that the line on the chart below stays at rock-bottom.